 As expected from using the more sensitive RNA-seq data, our lists of significantly regulated genes are larger than the lists of the previous microarray studies.
 An overview is shown in S15 Fig. Genes from previous studies were only taken into account if they are contained in the annotation used in this article.
 The relative intersection is defined as size of overlap divided by the smaller of the two sets.
 Significance is calculated with the hypergeometric test to determine whether overlaps are significantly more than expected.
 The relative overlap as well as its significance is always higher for the up-regulated genes than for the down-regulated genes.
 As expected, the overlap is higher in the same tissue (RA synovium in Set1 and Set5 in S15 Fig) than in distinct tissues (PBMCs in Set2 and Set3).
 The weak overlap in OA is likely due to the small amount of DEGs (188 in the RNA-seq data and 21 in the microarray data) and the highly varying gene expression, which is also visible at a high level view (see Fig 1).

 S15 Fig. Comparison of significantly differentially expressed genes.
 The base state of genes is the normal condition, except for ‘OA->RA’ where it is OA (base state is the first one in ‘condition <one> compared to condition <two>’).
-The origins of the different sources or sets (the 'Set1' to 'Set5') are listed in S7 Table.
+The origins of the different sources or sets (the 'Set1' to 'Set5') are listed in Table B.

-S7 Table.
-Sources of the microarray studies compared with our analysis.
+Table B. Sources of the microarray studies compared with our analysis.